AjayKhale/C_Language_Exercises/Chapter-01/Exercise-07/README.md

-# Exercise-8
+# Exercise-07
-Write a program to count blanks, tabs, and newlines.
+Write a program to print the value of EOF.
 ## Compiling Code

 To compile code, run the following command